Improve Workflow with Home INR Monitoring

 Patient safety was a primary endpoint of the Management by Exception study.
-Results included a dramatic 37% reduction in the incidence of critical value test results (INR tests less than 1.5 or greater than 5.0) in the study phase that used the outpatient protocol.3
+Results included a dramatic 37% reduction in the incidence of critical value test results (less than 1.5 or greater than 5.0 that result in significant increased risk of stroke or major bleed) in the study phase that used the outpatient protocol.
+2,3,4

 Operational Benefits for use of the Outpatient Protocol

 Cost avoidance, improved warfarin control, and improved patient safety resulted when an outpatient protocol provided weekly patient self-testers easy to follow instructions for out-of-range results (1.8 – 3.9).
 Increased practice efficiency resulted in less telephonic follow-up management time for weekly self-testers.

 - Heneghan C, et al. Self-monitoring of oral anticoagulation: a systematic review and meta-analysis.
 Lancet.
 2006; 367:404-11.